 HERE'S WHAT YOU NEED TO KNOW ABOUT Capital One 360 DEPOSIT PRODUCTS

-The Basics: First things first - whenever you see "Capital One 360", it means Capital One 360, a division of Capital One, N.A.
+The Basics: First things first - whenever you see "Capital One 360®", it means Capital One 360, a division of Capital One, N.A.
 Now, here's a quick overview of how your account with Capital One 360 works.
 You can open an account in your name alone, in your name and the name of one other person, or in the name of an existing living trust.
 You "link" your Capital One 360 account to a personal (non-business) checking account at another U.S. chartered bank ("Linked Account") - that's the way you make deposits to and withdrawals from your account with us.
 When you want to make a deposit, you can use our automated phone system, our sales and service call center, or ... the easiest thing to do is use our website - www.capitalone360.com.
-Tell us to transfer money from your Linked Account into your Capital One 360 account.
-Likewise, when you want to make a withdrawal, just tell us to move money out of your Capital One 360 account into your Linked Account.
+Tell us to transfer money between your eligible Capital One, N.A. accounts, and between your Linked Accounts and your Capital One 360 accounts.
 It's that simple!
 Now that you have the basics, here are the detailed terms that govern your Capital One 360 account ("Terms").
 Please understand that when you submit an application, open an account or use our services, you agree to be bound by these Terms.
 When you see the words "you" and "your", they mean each person who owns an account or each trustee who is legally entitled to manage an account.
 "Our", "us", "we" mean Capital One 360, a division of Capital One, N.A..

-Who Can Open an Account: You can open a deposit account with us if you are a citizen or permanent resident (per the U.S. Citizenship and Immigration Services) of the 50 United States and the District of Columbia (the "U.S."), have a social security number and U.S. address.
-Taxpayer IDs ("TINs") are not acceptable and your Linked Account must be with a bank chartered in the U.S.
+Who Can Open an Account: You must be a United States citizen or lawful permanent resident with a U.S. physical address and valid Social Security Number to open an account.
+Individual Taxpayer Identification Numbers (ITINs) are not acceptable and your Linked Account must be with a bank chartered in the U.S.

 How to Open an Account: You must tell us to either electronically transfer money from your Linked Account or give us a personal check drawn on your Linked Account.
-For your security, we will verify that you're the owner of the Linked Account.
-If you open your account through our website, we'll place a temporary hold on your deposit(s) until you complete our verification procedures.
-In addition, if you are opening an account in the name of an existing living trust, completion of the verification process is subject to our confirmation of the existence of the living trust.
-You agree that we may, from time to time, obtain credit information about you from credit reporting agencies.
-We will use this information to update our information on you and to better service you as a Customer.
+Your 360 Savings account won't be considered "opened" until it's funded and you complete our verification procedures.
+In addition, if you are opening an account in the name of an existing living trust, you will be required to complete our trust certification form.

 We may limit or refuse any part of a deposit.
 If an item you deposit is returned to us unpaid or is otherwise charged back to us, we will charge it back to your account.
 Generally, you can't withdraw a deposit for 5 business days.
 However, when you first open your account, you won't be able to withdraw any money for the first 10 business days.
 As with all non-cash deposits, interest will begin to accrue no later than the next business day after the banking day on which the funds were deposited.
 (Here's an example - if you make a deposit on a Sunday, we will process it on Monday, and interest will begin to accrue no later than Tuesday.)
 Also, we reserve the right to return any deposit to you that causes the combined balance of all of your accounts with us (including any jointly owned, or in the case of an account owned by a living trust, jointly managed accounts) to exceed $5,000,000.